trflynn89/dotfiles/sublime/README.md

 ## Installation

 These commands will clone this project and the above forked projects in a folder called "Sublime" in the user/home directory.
-If the projects already exist, they are updated instead.
 Then, symbolic links are created to the Sublime Packages directory to apply the settings.

 **Close Sublime Text before installing.**